 A confirmed case requires either:

-A probable case requires clinical evidence and epidemiological evidence.
+A probable case requires clinical evidence

 In the absence of recent vaccination: